fbpx

 Blood sugar levels, blood sugar concentration or blood glucose levels are a measure of the amount of glucose in the blood.
 The body has systems in place to help regulate blood glucose levels – a little like Goldilocks with the Three Bears, two little blood sugar and too much blood sugar can both cause issues (3).
 So, getting it ‘just right’ is what we’d like to aim for to help our bodies function optimally.

 Maintaining balanced blood sugar levels is crucial, not only for managing conditions like diabetes but also for sustained energy, mood regulation, and overall health – and particularly for women over 40 who may be in perimenopause or the menopause transition.
+View our range of recipes for menopause here.

 Poor blood sugar management can also lead to insulin resistance, which in turn is a risk factor for obesity, metabolic syndrome, nonalcoholic fatty liver disease (NAFLD), and type 2 diabetes mellitus among others.